deangel2/COMP2042_CW_Gabriel/README.md

 #### Moved classes into dedicated packages (improve organisation)

-classes that was in 1 package originally was seperated into 3 deperate packages:
+classes that was in 1 package originally was seperated into 3 seperate packages:
 * Entity
 * Logic
 * Main